 More than 100 bike riders are injured every day in needless, preventable crashes.*

-Brake’s week-long campaign will raise awareness about the importance of protecting those on two wheels by focusing on:
+Brake’s week-long campaign raised awareness about the importance of protecting those on two wheels by focusing on:

 - drivers being Bike Smart by looking out for those on two wheels, driving safely and slowly and giving bike riders plenty of space